specify/report-runner-service/README.md

 Running as a service
 =====================
 Use the following *SystemD* script to start report runner service

-ps: change User and home path to your needs.
+PS: change User and home path to your needs.
 ```
 [Unit]
 Description=Specify Report Runner Service